builders/docs/docs/events.md

 ---
-description: Connecting people to the value of being human.
+description: Connecting people to the value of being human
 ---

 # Events

-Connecting people to the value of being human.
+## Connecting people to the value of being human